Star Wars Minute: The Mandalorian

 On November 13, 2019, Bonavita and Robinson launched The Mindalorian, a spinoff podcast analyzing the Disney+ series The Mandalorian.
 This podcast has its own separate feed apart from Star Wars Minute, and analyzes the show episode by episode rather than minute by minute.

 Reception

-Star Wars Minute has been called "the seed of a rapidly expanding podcast genre" by the pop-culture website The Ringer due to its minute-by-minute format, which has now bled into dozens of other podcasts analyzing films such as Back to the Future, The Big Lebowski, Goodfellas, and the superhero franchises of Marvel and DC.
+Star Wars Minute has been called "the seed of a rapidly expanding podcast genre" by the pop-culture website The Ringer due to its minute-by-minute format, which has now bled into hundreds of other podcasts analyzing films such as Back to the Future, The Big Lebowski, Goodfellas, and the superhero franchises of Marvel and DC.

 In 2017, the podcast made Thrillist's list of "8 'Star Wars' Podcasts You Need to Listen To," stating that "the show will give you a brand-new appreciation of the sequels, and help you look a little closer and the minutia of cinema in general."
 PCMag also named it one of their "Best Podcasts for 2019".